-- A. Hostile Environment Sexual Harassment: Unwelcome conduct on the basis of sex that is so severe, pervasive and objectively offensive, that it effectively denies a person equal access to the College's education program or activity.5 - B. Quid Pro Quo Sexual Harassment: An employee of the College conditions the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.
+- A. Hostile Environment Sexual Harassment: Unwelcome conduct, on the basis of sex, determined by a reasonable person, and the totality of the circumstances, to be so severe and pervasive and objectively offensive, that it effectively denies a person equal access to the College's education program or activity. - B. Quid Pro Quo Sexual Harassment: An employee of the College explicitly or implicitly conditions the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.